ralzain/Static-Web-Page/README.md

-Static-Web-Page
+Web-Page
 ===============

-Static Web Page to be used for web application development
+Web Page built entirely using HTML/CSS/jQuery.
+Make sure to download all three files into one folder to ensure functionality.